Wondering what is Genkan? In this blog post, we’ll be discussing the myths and benefits of having Genkan.

 This means that the visitors or guests experience a feeling of being invited and welcomed by the people who have invited them over.

-It is a place for brief visits
+Genkan is also meant for brief visits

-It is not always that you have visitors who are invited or visit for specific purposes.
 Some people drop by for a brief visit and some people come for a brief stop for the purpose of work like delivery people.

 During this time, as in the Japanese culture, people do not talk or accept deliveries across the threshold of their main door or main entrance of their house or maybe on their porch.